 Those who are interested in enhancing their presentation skills should consider an improv workshop or a one-on-one advising session.
 For more information, please visit https://careerservices.princeton.edu.

 Princeton Writes helps both students and employees communicate more effectively in nonacademic contexts.
-Located in Dillon Court East, between Whitman College and Dillon Gym, this program holds or sponsors workshops, one-on-one tutorials, drop-in hours (Tuesdays from 1-3 p.m.), and peer support groups that can help you present yourselves and your research to a general audience in a clear, concise, and compelling way.
+Located in Dillon Court East, between Whitman College and Dillon Gym, this program holds or sponsors workshops, one-on-one tutorials (appointments can be made through WASE), and peer support groups that can help you present yourselves and your research to a general audience in a clear, concise, and compelling way.

 Those who wish to develop their public speaking skills through regular practice are encouraged to join Speak with Style (primarily undergraduates), GradSpeak (graduate students), and the Princeton Employee Public Speaking Group (post-docs).
 For more information, please contact firstname.lastname@example.org or visit pwrites.princeton.edu.